executablebooks/jupyter-cache/docs/using/cli.md

-  add-with-assets  Add notebook(s) to the project, with possible asset files. clear            Remove all notebooks from the project. list             List notebooks in the project. remove           Remove notebook(s) from the project, by ID/URI. show             Show details of a notebook.
+  add-with-assets  Add notebook(s) to the project, with possible asset files. clear            Remove all notebooks from the project. list             List notebooks in the project. merge            Write notebook merged with cached outputs (by ID/URI). remove           Remove notebook(s) from the project (by ID/URI). show             Show details of a notebook (by ID).
 ```

 A project consist of a set of notebooks to be executed.